 - you have paid enough social security taxes

 - your disability is expected to last for at least a year or result in death

-If you haven’t paid enough social security taxes, you can still apply for SSI.
-Provided that you are earning below the SSA’s threshold.
+If you haven’t paid enough social security taxes, you can still apply for supplemental security income.
+Provided, however, that you are earning below the SSA’s income threshold.

-This is why, most of the time, you can only receive both workers comp and SSDI at the same time if you:
+This is why, in most cases, you can only receive both workers comp and SSDI at the same time if you:

 - are working in a job that’s covered by social security